CosminNechifor/IKHNAIE/doc/README.md

-# Circular economy on the Blockchain
+# Circular economy on top of the Blockchain

 ## What motivates this project?